Most Active Stories

 - Tipmont Solar Cells Illustrate Renewable Energy Divide In Political And Power Circles

 - Ag Sec.
 Vilsack: Purdue Extension Data Could Help Fight Child Poverty

 Podcasts & RSS Feeds

 Aside from my family, my passion in life is playing the piano.
 I have master’s and doctoral degrees in piano performance from the University of Cincinnati College-Conservatory of Music.
 You may have heard my performance of William Grant Still’s Kaintuck’ with the Toledo Symphony Orchestra on Performance Today or seen me as soloist with the Lafayette and Purdue Symphony Orchestras or playing chamber music on the Tippecanoe Chamber Music Society series.
 I was also a semifinalist at the Fourth Van Cliburn International Piano Competition for Outstanding Amateurs in 2004 and produced the Toledo Clarinets premiere CD on the Cambria label.
-Most recently, I was featured on two recordings of music by Rick Sowash on the composer’s own label.
+Most recently, my horn trio Quelque Chose released its first record on Kickshaw Records.
+I have also been featured on two recordings of music by Rick Sowash on the composer’s own label.
 My favorite gig, though, may have been playing on a weekly basis in the Rusty’s Jazz Café Big Band in Toledo with my late father, the bandleader Dan Terry, in the audience.